attackant/NotTimThumb/README.md

 Configuration Constants
 ========
-You can override certain built in settings in mThumb. by creating a config file called mthumb-config.php and would contain a series of define statements that change default settings.
+You can override certain built in settings in ThumbsUp. by creating a config file called mthumb-config.php and would contain a series of define statements that change default settings.

 There are a whole bunch of settings that are not controlled by the normal query string parameters.